RubenMagallanes/proc_engine/README.md

 ?update map basedon system time? list of imput sources, increment int, if matches user's place in input array, lets the user affect. - extend to client/ server later

+in branch 3d:
+keep track of center point when translating, draw axes + grid there at all times